 - Extreme fatigue

 At times this can be difficult to identify, particularly with children.
 Time is extremely important with secondary drowning, so if you notice any of these symptoms head to the emergency room immediately.
-Teach swimmers to blow water from their mouths and keep their mouths closed while swimming and jumping into water.
-If someone is knocked down from a wave and swallows water, or swallows water and is coughing after jumping in, make sure to monitor them afterwards.
+Teach swimmers to blow water from their mouths and keep their mouths closed while swimming and jumping into the water.
+If someone is knocked down from a wave and swallows the water, or swallows water and is coughing after jumping in, make sure to monitor them afterward.
 If a person continuously coughs uncontrollably after swallowing water for a prolonged time, seek medical attention.